The best running jackets 2024: beat the wind and rain on your run with these ultralight offerings

 -

-The Patagonia Houdini is a super compact and convenient running jacket that you can easily keep in the pocket of your backpack, hydration pack, or even a waist belt for those moment when you need a bit of extra warmth.
+The Patagonia Houdini is a super compact and convenient running jacket that you can easily keep in the pocket of your backpack, hydration pack, or even a waist belt for those moments when the wind chill hits without warning.
 "Anywhere you could fit a small water bottle, you can keep the Houdini," our reviewer said after two years of testing.

 Despite having no lining (it's made from a single layer of recycled ripstop nylon), we found that the Houdini really cuts out the wind.
 It'll also keep you dry in a sudden shower thanks to its DWR coating and generously sized hood that's large enough to fit over your running hat.
 It won't keep you completely dry in a torrential storm, but for spring showers it's ideal.